ESO Warden Magic DPS

 - Mundus Stones are a unique mechanic to ESO that offer your character a free boon for having active.
 Simply interact with a Stone to gain a permanent effect.
 You may interact with a Mundus Stone whenever you want, and replace whatever stone you interacted with before, with a new one.

-- As a Magicka Warden you’ll likely want to find the Thief (bonus Critical Chance) stone, or the Atronach (bonus Magicka Regeneration) stone.
-End game builds will use Thief.
+- As a Magicka Warden you’ll likely want to find the Apprentice (bonus Spell Damage) stone, or the Atronach (bonus Magicka Regeneration) stone.
+End game builds will use Apprentice or Lover.

 - Attribute Points are another way to increase your character’s power as you level up.
 There is no real “best” way to spend these, but usually you’ll want to focus on your character build’s main stat; either Magicka or Stamina.
 Health points are also important so you don’t die, so if you find yourself dying too quickly in combat, you can bolster that up as well.